leonardocerliani/fslview_in_a_box/README.md

 All I need is a lightweight image viewer like the previous `fslview`.
 However it has been removed from recent distributions.

 The solution is to run it in a Docker.
+The following assumes that you already have Docker up and running (and you are in the docker group) on the machine where you want to run this code.

 ## Pulling an FSL 5.0 docker image